Michael Newton is a University Lecturer at the Leiden University Centre for the Arts in Society.

 Fields of interest

-I attended state schools in Brighton and Hove.
-I was both an undergraduate and postgraduate at the Department of English in University College London, where I attained my PhD on The Child of Nature: The Feral Child and the State of Nature.
-In 1994-95, I was a Visiting Fellow at Harvard University.
-In London, between 1992 and 2003, I taught on a part-time or temporary full-time basis at UCL, Central Saint Martins College of Art and Design, Roehampton University, the University of North London, the Workers Educational Association, The Open University and Birkbeck College’s Centre for Extra-Mural Studies.
+I was both an undergraduate and postgraduate in the English Department at University College London.
+From 1994-95, I was a visiting research fellow at Harvard University.
+In 1996, I was awarded a PhD for The Child of Nature: The Feral Child and the State of Nature; my supervisor was Professor Philip Horne, and the examiners were Professors Roy Porter and Tony Tanner.
+In London, between 1992 and 2003, I taught on a part-time or temporary full-time basis in the English Departments at UCL and Roehampton University, in the Cultural Studies Department at Central Saint Martins College, and also taught the Junior Seminar for Princeton University’s Study Abroad Programme at UCL.
 In 2003-4, I was a visiting lecturer at the Department of English at Princeton University.
-From 2004-6, I spent two years as a freelance writer based in Berlin.
-I have worked at Leiden since 2006.
+From 2004-6, I was a freelance writer, based in Berlin.
+I have been teaching English literature and film at Leiden University since 2006.
+In the spring of 2023, I am a Fellow at the Netherlands Institute for Advanced Study in Amsterdam.

-At Leiden I am responsible for the teaching of nineteenth-century British and Irish literature, and also a course introducing Anglo-American film.
-I have also strong teaching interests in prose fiction from the 1840s to the 1950s from Britain, Ireland and America, and in Shakespeare.
+At Leiden I am responsible for the teaching of nineteenth and early twentieth-century literature in English, and also a course introducing Anglo-American film.
+I have also strong teaching interests in prose fiction from Austen to Blixen, in British and American film, and in Shakespeare.
 I have convened MA courses on:

 - London in Literature and Film, 1800-2000

-- Gothic Fictions from Poe to David Lynch
+- Gothic Fictions from James Hogg to David Lynch

 - The Short Story in English, 1870-1970